-Conway is one of the oldest communities in South Carolina, with roots that run as far back as the 1600s.
-At this time, the British were settling the area around Charleston.
-In the ensuing years, the royal governor of South Carolina endeavored to expand into and settle the surrounding territory.
+Conway is one of the oldest communities in South Carolina, with roots that run as far back as the 60s.
+In the years to come, the royal governor of South Carolina wanted to expand into and settle the surrounding territory.
 The town of Conway, then called Kingston, was designed by 1732 and completed in 1734.
-It was planned inland, set along the banks of the beautiful Waccamaw River, west of the ocean, and abutting present day Myrtle Beach.
+It was planned inland, set along the banks of the beautiful Waccamaw River, west of the ocean.

-Today, the Riverwalk, a highlight of the renovation, is a popular place to come for an evening stroll, with its lovely, tree-lined path that winds along the Waccamaw River and throughout the city— upscale restaurants dotting the way.
-The downtown area is now home to many shops, antique stores, and cafes interspersed with the quintessentially Southern live oak trees.
-And history buffs can visit the Horry County Museum which has art and historical exhibits relating to Horry County’s cultural past.
-There are area walking tours offering tales of the areas buildings and structures, and riverboat cruises.
-You can even visit a family farm from the early 1900s, the L.W.
-Paul Historical Farm.
-Conway hosts many festivals and events throughout the year, including the annual Conway Riverfest.
+The Riverwalk, a highlight of the renovation, is a popular place to come for an evening stroll.
+With its lovely, tree-lined path that winds along the Waccamaw River and throughout the city upscale restaurants dotting the way.
+The downtown area is now home to many shops, antique stores, and cafes.

 It is know as the Historic River Town.
 Therefore, many of the city’s buildings and structures are listed on the National Register of Historic Places, including the City Hall building.

 Part of its ever lasting charm is the richness of its past as well as the location and the abundance of live oak trees.